 So here we are, taking our clients up the Stelvio again.
 The 48 switchbacks, the altitude, the views…and the great feeling once you reach the top, as said, a lifetime memory.

-After enjoying our conquer, we will descent down to Bormio, where we will stay one of SFIDA’s favorite hotels for the next three nights.
+After enjoying our conquer, we will descend down to Bormio, where we will stay in one of SFIDA’s favourite hotels for the next three nights.

 Today’s loop is one of the classic ones in the Italian Alps.
-The Passos Mortirolo and Gavia loop is definitely a very challenging ride, way to go for us after such an epic trip.
+The Passos Mortirolo and Gavia loop is definitely a very challenging ride, we just love this ride!.

 The Passo del Mortirolo marked the start of the introduction of steeper climbs in the Grand Tours.
 Later on, climbs like Monte Zoncolan or L’Angliru, with much steeper gradients, have surpassed the Mortirolo in toughness.
 Still, the history associated with this climb, especially with the exploits of Marco Pantani, is hard to forget for cycling aficionados.